cisagov/ScubaGear/baselines/defender.md

 settings, as the preset security profiles are inflexible and take precedence over all other present policies.

-### 2.1.1 Policy
+### Policies
+#### MS.DEFENDER.1.1v1

-- Preset security profiles SHOULD NOT be used.
+Preset security profiles SHOULD NOT be used.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

-### 2.1.2 Resources
+### Resources

 - [Recommended settings for EOP and Microsoft Defender for Office 365 security \| Microsoft Docs](https://docs.microsoft.com/en-us/microsoft-365/security/office-365-security/recommended-settings-for-eop-and-office365?view=o365-worldwide#eop-anti-spam-policy-settings)

-### 2.1.3 License Requirements
+### License Requirements

 - N/A

-## 2.2 Data Loss Prevention SHALL Be Enabled
+## 2. Data Loss Prevention

 There are multiple, different ways to secure sensitive information, such as warning users, encryption, or blocking attempts to share.
 The agency’s data loss prevention (DLP) policy will dictate what agency information is sensitive and how that information is handled.

-### 2.2.1 Policy
+### Policies
+#### MS.DEFENDER.2.1v1

-- A custom policy SHALL be configured to protect PII and sensitive information, as defined by the agency.
+A custom policy SHALL be configured to protect PII and sensitive information, as defined by the agency.
 At a minimum, credit card numbers, Taxpayer Identification Numbers (TIN), and Social Security Numbers (SSN) SHALL be blocked.
+ - _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.DEFENDER.2.2v1
-- The custom policy SHOULD be applied in Exchange, OneDrive, Teams Chat, and Microsoft Defender.
+The custom policy SHOULD be applied in Exchange, OneDrive, Teams Chat, and Microsoft Defender.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.DEFENDER.2.3v1
-- The action for the DLP policy SHOULD be set to block sharing sensitive information with everyone when DLP conditions are met.
+The action for the DLP policy SHOULD be set to block sharing sensitive information with everyone when DLP conditions are met.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.DEFENDER.2.4v1
-- Notifications to inform users and help educate them on the proper use of sensitive information SHOULD be enabled.
+Notifications to inform users and help educate them on the proper use of sensitive information SHOULD be enabled.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.DEFENDER.2.5v1
-- A list of apps that are not allowed to access files protected by DLP policy SHOULD be defined.
+A list of apps that are not allowed to access files protected by DLP policy SHOULD be defined.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.DEFENDER.2.6v1
-- A list of browsers that are not allowed to access files protected by DLP policy SHOULD be defined.
+A list of browsers that are not allowed to access files protected by DLP policy SHOULD be defined.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

-### 2.2.2 Resources
+### Resources

 - [Plan for data loss prevention (DLP) \| Microsoft Docs](https://docs.microsoft.com/en-us/microsoft-365/compliance/dlp-overview-plan-for-dlp?view=o365-worldwide)